Kunming: Etymology

-Some modern research states that the name "Kunming" of Kunming Yi is a cognate word of "Khmer" and "Khmu" that originally meant "people".
+A 2009 research paper proposes that the name "Kunming" of Kunming Yi is a cognate word of "Khmer" and "Khmu" that originally meant "people".

 History

 Early history

-Kunming long profited from its position on the caravan roads through to South-East Asia, India and Tibet.
-Early townships in the southern edge of Lake Dian (outside the contemporary city perimeter) can be dated back to 279 BC, although they have been long lost to history.
+Kunming long profited from its position on the caravan route through to South Asia and Southeast Asia.
+Early townships on the southern edge of Lake Dian (outside the contemporary city perimeter) can be dated back to 279 BC, although they have been long lost to history.
 Early settlements in the area around Lake Dian date back to Neolithic times.
-The Dian Kingdom, whose original language was likely related to Tibeto-Burman languages was also established near the area.
+The Dian Kingdom, whose original language likely belonged to the Tibeto-Burman languages, was also established near the area.

-Dian was subjugated by the Chinese Han dynasty under the reign of Emperor Wu of Han in 109 BC.
-The Han dynasty incorporated the territory of the Dian Kingdom into their Yizhou Commandery, but left the King of Dian as the local ruler.
+Dian was ruled by the Chinese Han dynasty under the reign of Emperor Wu of Han in 109 BC.
+The Han dynasty incorporated the territory of the Dian into their Yizhou Commandery, but left the ruler of Dian with the title.

-The Han dynasty (205 BC–AD 220), seeking control over the Southern Silk Road running to Burma and India, brought small parts of Yunnan into China's orbit, though subsequent dynasties could do little to tame what was then a remote and wild borderland.
+The Han dynasty (205 BC–AD 220), seeking control over the Southern Silk Road running to Burma, Pakistan and India, brought small parts of Yunnan into China's orbit, but subsequent dynasties could do little to tame what was then a remote and wild borderland until the 13th century.
 During the Sui dynasty (581–618), two military expeditions were launched against the area, and it was renamed Kunzhou in Chinese sources.

 Medieval China

-Founded in 765, Kunming was known to the Chinese as Tuodong (拓東) city in the Kingdom of Nanzhao (737–902) during the 8th and 9th centuries.
+Founded in 765, Kunming was known to the ancient Chinese as Tuodong (拓東) city in the Kingdom of Nanzhao (737–902) during the 8th and 9th centuries.
 Tuodong later became part of the successor Kingdom of Dali (937–1253).
-The possession of Tuodong changed hands when the city came under the control of the Yuan dynasty invasion of the southwest in 1252–1253.
-During the reign of provincial governor Ajall Shams al-Din Omar, a "Chinese Style" city named Zhongjing Chen was founded where modern Kunming is today.
-Shams al-Din ordered the construction of Buddhist temple, a Confucian temple, and two mosques in the city.
+The possession of Tuodong changed hands when the city came under the control of the Yuan dynasty during its invasion of the southwest in 1252–1253.
+During the tenure of provincial governor Ajall Shams al-Din Omar, a "Chinese Style" city named Zhongjing was founded where modern Kunming is today.
+Shams al-Din ordered the construction of a Buddhist temple, a Confucian temple, and two mosques in the city.
 The Confucian temple, doubling as a school, was the first of its kind in Yunnan, attracting students from minority groups across the province.
 Coupled with his promotion of Confucian ceremonies and customs, Shams al-Din has been largely credited with the sinicization of the region.
 The city grew as a trading center between the southwest and the rest of China.
-It is considered by scholars to have been the city of Yachi Fu (Duck Pond Town) where people had used cowries as cash and ate their meat raw, as described by the 13th-century Venetian traveler Marco Polo.
+It is considered by scholars to have been the city of Yachi Fu (鸭池府) where people had used cowries as cash and ate their meat raw, as described by the 13th-century Venetian traveler Marco Polo.
+The area was first dubbed Kunming during the decline of the Yuan dynasty.